-Garage door spring replacement is my specialty.
+Garage door spring replacement is my specialty

-Garage door springs are specific to the weight of the door.
+Springs are specific to the weight of the door.

 An "out of balance" garage door is one that has the wrong strength spring on it -- causing it to fall hard to the floor, or fly open on its own.
 This is a leading cause of damage to garage door openers and top door sections, and it is 100% preventable.
 Adding extra tension to a spring that is not strong enough will also lead to it breaking much sooner.